Stratus3D/CTTAP/README.md

 #CTTAP
 *Common Test Test Anything Protocol*

-A TAP producer that integrates with Common Test via a Common Test Hook.
+A TAP producer that integrates with existing Common Test suites via a Common Test hook.
+CTTAP provides a simple way to generate TAP output without having to modify existing test code.

 ##Installation
 Add CTTAP as a test dependency in your project: